All runners should work on their flexibility and mobility. Being more flexible can help to prevent injuries and improve your performance.

 There’s a number of reasons why it’s better to go for your run before you do yoga.
 The deep breathing and the poses in yoga activate your parasympathetic nervous system, which helps your body rest.
 It will decrease your heart and respiration rate, which allows the body and mind to relax.

-Running before doing yoga will allow the muscles to warm up fully and this will let you move your body into deeper positions while doing yoga.
+Running before doing yoga will allow the muscles to warm up fully.
+This will let you move your body into deeper positions while doing yoga.
 It will also reduce the risk of injury when you move from a bending position into a twisting or lunging pose.

 Depending on what your goal is—strength, endurance or restorative—there are different types of yoga that can help you achieve your goals.